NEPSQ STEERING COMMITTEE

 Developing a long-term vision for this area, will require thoughtful designs, socioeconomic change and dedicated, progressive stakeholder engagement.

 Fortson Square is a small triangle on the SE corner of 2nd Ave and Yesler Way.
-This small public space saw some big changes in fall 2019 when Chief Seattle Club broke ground to build their mixed-use affordable housing project next door to the Club’s current location.
-The Alliance is currently working with the City of Seattle, Chief Seattle Club and others to create a vision for a welcoming, inclusive space for all to enjoy.
+This small public space saw some big changes earlier in 2022 when Chief Seattle Club‘s affordable housing project ʔálʔal opened at 108 2nd Ave Ext S., providing 80 units of housing to previously unhoused residents, most of whom are Indigenous people.

-Chief Seattle Club is embarking on a vital project to redevelop the site at 108 2nd Ave Ext S. and create affordable housing.
-The project will also include a ground floor health clinic and native arts café/gallery to support the physical, spiritual and cultural needs of the native community.
+This mixed-use space, next door to the Club’s current location, also includes a ground floor health clinic, native arts café/gallery and social services to support the physical, spiritual and cultural needs of the Native community.

 As the front door to this project, Fortson Square will also be recreated as a welcoming place for everyone.
 The Alliance for Pioneer Square is working in partnership with Chief Seattle Club on community outreach in this redesign effort.
 Design efforts for the new building and public space are led by Jones & Jones in coordination with SDOT.